peteroupc/peteroupc.github.io/randomgendoc.md

      |        containing N coordinates describing a point in space, and returns the probability
      |        density of that point as a single number.
 If this parameter is given, however:
      |        - This method assumes the PDF is unimodal and strictly decreasing in every direction away from the PDF's mode, and may return incorrect results if that is not the case.
-     |        - If the given PDF outputs floating-point numbers, the resulting
+     |        - If the specified PDF outputs floating-point numbers, the resulting
      |          dyadic decomposition code may be inaccurate due to rounding errors.
      |      - pdfbounds: A function that returns the lower and upper bounds of the PDF's value
      |        at a box.
 This method takes as input a list containing N items, where each item
      |        is a list containing the lowest and highest value of the box for the
      |        corresponding dimension.
 Returns a list
      |        containing two items: the lower bound and the upper bound, respectively, of the
-     |        PDF anywhere in the given box.
+     |        PDF anywhere in the specified box.
 If this parameter is
      |        given, this method assumes the PDF is continuous almost everywhere and bounded
      |        from above; the dyadic decomposition will generally work only if that is the case.
      |      - precision: Precision of random variates generated by this method, in binary digits